PennLINC/PennLINC.github.io/docs/flywheel/sdk_getting.md

 5cf535cb36da2300443b2fb9/fmriprep/sub-X.html
 ```

-That's all the fmriprep output!
+That's all the fMRIPrep output!
 Suppose we only want to get the confound regressors out of this zip. we can easily do this with a few lines:

 ```python
 >>> from os import listdir, path as op